robertpi/caffe/windows/examples/fs_classification/readme.md

 # Classifying ImageNet: using the F# API

-This example demonstrates using the F# API to implement a simple image classifer.
+This example demonstrates using the F# API to implement a simple image classifier.
 It is a port of the C++ example.

 ## Presentation

-The code for a simple classifer written in F# code is shown in `windows/examples/fs_classification/classification.fs`.
-The aim is to produce the simplest classifer possible.
+The code for a simple classifier written in F# code is shown in `windows/examples/fs_classification/classification.fs`.
+The aim is to produce the simplest classifier possible.

 ## Compiling